Billing and Financial Assistance

 A facility charge covers the cost of running the facility (hospital or clinic).
 This includes supplies, equipment, exam rooms and non-physician staff.
 The facility charge varies based on whether your child is a new or established patient, the type of visit, and the hospital resources required to effectively treat your child.

-Why is there a Facility Charge for clinic visits and urgent care?
+Why is there a Facility Charge for clinic visits?

-PCH specialty and urgent care centers are licensed by the state of Arizona as Hospital-based Clinics.
-These centers are part of the Phoenix Children’s facility, with the same services and amenities provided at the main campus.
+Phoenix Children’s Specialty Clinics are licensed by the state of Arizona as Hospital-based Clinics.
 Thus they incur the same facility charge as a visit to the main campus.
 This is a standard practice for most other hospital-based clinics across the country.

 Will my insurance cover the Facility Charge?